-$$\langle A \rangle{\phi} (t) = \langle \phi | U^{\dagger}(t) A U(t) | \phi \rangle$$ many problems in field theory are very high-dimensional, so that a full description of the state would be very complicated.
+$$= \langle \phi | A{H}(t) | \phi \rangle$$ (B.1)

+One good reason is the classical-quantum correspondence.
+The equations for the quantum field operators are exactly the same as the equations for the corresponding classical fields, with the consequence that the average values of the two theories will agree.
+Another good reason is that many problems in field theory are very high-dimensional, so that a full description of the state would be very complicated.
 In contrast, a description of the few operators that we will eventually measure may be much simpler.
 Finally, there are a few central problems where operators are easy to work with, and states very difficult.
 One of these is the beam-splitter, described in an earlier chapter.